Police Investigate Threats at Zionsville and Avon High School

 Zionsville police also conducted a sweep of the school’s exterior and found “no concerning results.”

 Meanwhile, Avon High School requested assistance from Avon police after receiving a threat on Friday afternoon.
-Police are currently at the school providing active security as they work to determine the validity of the threats.
+Police were at the school providing active security as they worked to determine the validity of the threats.

 The school has since lifted its lockdown.

 “The school was initially locked down as a precaution but was just recently lifted.
-School officials are working to release students in a safe manner,” said APD.
+School officials are working to release students in a safe manner,” APD said around 4:55 p.m.